geniusapc/Editorial_CDS_API/README.md

 ## Description

-As a growing `Frontend Developer`, i developed passion for creating websites and for event coverage so i decided to create this basic website for my community Devlopment Service (Editorial) group as a corp member with the collaboration of my Team member `Backend Developer` [youngenius](www.https://github.com/youngenius)
+As a growing `Frontend Developer`, i developed passion for creating websites and for event coverage so i decided to create this basic website for my community Devlopment Service (Editorial) group as a corp member with the collaboration of my Team member `Backend Developer` [youngenius](www.https://github.com/youngenius1)

 ## Api Documentation

-visit `https://documenter.getpostman.com/view/10163657/SWT7CfN5` for API documentation
+visit [postman documenter](https://documenter.getpostman.com/view/10163657/SWT7CfN5) for API documentation

 ## Technnologies